 Walk more, see differently

 Coaching doesn't have to happen sitting still in front of a box on a screen.
-We do this enough anyway in our daily work.
+We do this enough anyway in our daily lives.

-In fact for many, especially neurodiverse people, the seated video-call format can feel very constraining
+For many people, especially neurodiverse people, the seated video-call format can feel very constraining and intimidating.

 Walk & Wonder brings our sessions outside, combining the power of movement, integration with nature and dynamic conversation to give us a dopamine boost and new perspectives.